vijethx/100-days-of-code/LOG.md

 ### Day 5: March 15, 2024

-Building a website for a friend couple weeks ago.
+Took up a website gig for a friend a couple of weeks ago.
 A landing page w/ React (Vite) and Tailwind CSS.
 Should be completed with the MVP by tomorrow.